ovflowd/dotfiles/README.md

 - **ZSH**.
 We use ZSH.
 Remember to install ZSH before, or `chsh -s /bin/zsh`
 - The `install.script` is compatible with Fedora, Debian and MacOS
 - This script will overwrite existing Bash Profile, ZSH and Oh-My-ZSH environments.
+- **DO NOT** run the script as **sudo/sudoer** the script will ask for privileges when it needs to.
+- The script can be fully executed in an unattended fashion depending of the environment (Docker/CodeSpace/CI pipelines)

 #### Note for VS/GitHub CodeSpace Users